An Hyuk: Escape from North Korea

 He formerly lived as an expatriate in China, and repatriated to North Korea in 1986; however, he was accused of spying, and imprisoned at the Yodok concentration camp.
 He was released in 1989 alongside Kang Chol-Hwan, whom he met while interned at Yodok.
 The two became friends and had found interest in foreign broadcasting.
 He was quite interested in outside information and eventually got involved in anti-government activity.
 He was later identified and watched by the government; fearing he would be sent back to the concentration camp, he planned his escape.

 In 1992, he and Kang escaped from North Korea by crossing the Yalu River into China.
+They arrived in South Korea in late 1992 and has resided there in Seoul.

 The hardest challenge for them was getting on the train to the border of China undetected.
 All of the North Korean trains were monitored by the authorities.
 To gain passage, they had to bribe the police to gain permission to travel.
 Eventually, they made it to the border city of Chanbai, China near Hyesan, North Korea, where they stayed temporarily, making numerous deals with the North Korean military there by buying them beer and drinks.
 Later, the North Korean military informed them there was a changing of the guard at 2 AM.
 An Hyuk and Kang took their chance and crossed the river into China without any complications.
 After they made it across, North Korean patrols came looking for them, searching for about a week.
 They hid in China for about 6 months and eventually made their way to Dalian, where some ethnic Koreans helped them get passage to South Korea.